dyan350/Stats220/README.md

 - I am taking STATS 220 because I am studying Data Science
 - I am interested in learning about Data Science

+<em>My favourite things to do: </em>
+1. Play golf
+2. Listen to music
+3. Travel

 <h4>A meme that captures how I currently feel about my university studies is </h4>